On Sunday 20 July 1969 at 10:56pm Eastern Time ZoneRead more...

 Inspiration was drawn from a variety of sources, such as the Grand Guignol, a Parisian theatre that showcased elaborate macabre productions during the early years of the twentieth century, from scenes of horrific butchery to extreme sex and nudity.
 The German legend of Faust, in which a man sells his soul to the Devil in return for riches and delights, also served as a springboard, with the Showman attempting to seduce Steven into succumbing to his sideshow.

 The other key inspiration was Ray Bradbury’s classic novel Something Wicked This Way Comes, which focused on a carnival that arrives in town shortly before Halloween to seduce the locals with the promise of delights beyond their wildest dreams.
-In much the same way as Welcome to My Nightmare, The Last Temptation would document the terrifying journey of Steven, although this time the events would not be a series of disturbing dreams but instead represented by the sinister and seemingly unstoppable Showman.
+In much the same way as Welcome to My Nightmare, The Last Temptation would document the terrifying journey of Steven, although this time the events would not be a series of disturbing dreams but would instead be represented by the sinister and seemingly unstoppable Showman.

 ‘When the story was all written, I said, ‘I need a song that opens up, that gives the kid’s point of view.’
 That’s Sideshow, the opening song.
 Then Nothing’s Free – come on in, but nothing’s free.
 There are things in the fine print,’ explained Cooper in an interview with Metal Edge when describing the narrative of the album.
 ‘Then Bad Place Alone, Lost in America, You’re My Temptation.
 These are all acts he’s seeing on stage.
 Stolen Prayer is when he leaves the place and goes, ‘What do I do, do I join or not?
 It looks like fun, but I better not.’
 Unholy War is the battle going on, ‘I’m going up against this guy.’
 Then he goes to bed and has this dream, with the angel – that’s It’s Me, and he has this idea that the Showman is under his bed in Lullaby.
 Then he says, ‘That’s it, I’m gonna burn the place down.’

-Unlike Trash and Hey Stoopid, which had been produced by Desmond Child and Peter Collins, respectively, recording on The Last Temptation was handled by several different producers; Andy Wallace, known for his production for White Zombie and Sepultura, worked on Side Show, Stolen Prayer, Unholy War and Cleansed by Fire; Don Fleming would oversee the production of three songs, including the single Lost in America; while Duane Baron and John Purdell, the men behind Ozzy Osbourne’s No More Tears, handled the remaining three tracks.
+Unlike Trash and Hey Stoopid, which had been produced by Desmond Child and Peter Collins, respectively, recording on The Last Temptation was handled by several different producers; Andy Wallace, known for his production for White Zombie and Sepultura, worked on Sideshow, Stolen Prayer, Unholy War and Cleansed by Fire; Don Fleming would oversee the production of three songs, including the single Lost in America; while Duane Baron and John Purdell, the men behind Ozzy Osbourne’s No More Tears, handled the remaining three tracks.

 While the concept and accompanying graphic novel were written with Gaiman, the songs themselves were composed with the help of several key players, specifically Dan Wexler and Bud Saylor, who would contribute to the writing of four of the ten songs.
-Other collaborators would inclue Jim Vallance, best known as the long-time writing partner of Bryan Adams, and Soundgarden frontman Chris Cornell, who would also lend his vocal talents for the tracks Stolen Prayer and Unholy War.
+Other collaborators would inclue Jim Vallance, best known as the long-time writing partner of Bryan Adams, and Soundgarden frontman Chris Cornell, who would also lend his vocal talents to the tracks Stolen Prayer and Unholy War.

 ‘When I finally wrote Last Temptation, I saw a way of doing something clever, making a rock record that was as good as any rock record I’d ever made, with songs that rock like on Love It to Death and Killer, but with Alice talking about morality,’ explained Cooper in his 2007 autobiography.
 ‘For people who aren’t paying close attention to the lyrics, they’ll give the album a thumbs-up when normally they might not be into religious music.
 It’s one of the best records I’ve ever made.
 Sure, I was walking on thin ice using Alice as the medium, but I felt like I was being guided through the process.’